numqi/numqi/docs/installation.md

 pip install numqi
 ```

+(PS) notice some weird problems if installed `conda-forge/numpy` on ubuntu, then use `pip install numpy` instead.

 ## for developer

 Personally i use `conda/miniconda/mamba/micromamba` to create a virtual environment.
 You can use any familiar tools `poetry/rye/etc.` to create a virtual environment.